rkingett/myblog/content/bio.md

 ---
-title: About
+title: About Robert Kingett
 eleventyNavigation:
+  title: About Robert Kingett
-  key: About and Contact
+  key: About
-  order: 3
+  order: 2
 ---

 # About